hssharadga/Markov-Decision-for-Battery-Scheduling/README.md

 Pricing policy A has  full details and notations so you might start with it.
 Pricing policies A-C consumes about 15 minutes for Gurobi solver to return the solution.
-Pricing policy D is for peak shaving which consumes a lot of time.
+Pricing policy D is for peak shaving which consumes a lot of time (about 9 hours).

 Note: Should you face an issue running the codes, please feel free to drop a LinkedIn message (https://www.linkedin.com/in/hussein-sharadga/).